honeyhlinetech/AzureActionDeploy/biceptemplates/labs/lab00/README.md

 ----
 Deploying Azure Bicep Templates using the Azure CLI Step 1.
-Create a Bicep template or grab the one from the Microsoft Opensource Repo main.bicep (lab00) is an example of a Bicep file that creates a virtual network with a single subnet.
+Create a Bicep template or grab the one from the Microsoft Opensource Repo vnet.bicep (lab00) is an example of a Bicep file that creates a virtual network with a single subnet.

 Step 2.
 Sign in to your Azure Subscription